Q: What is creativity?

 CREATIVE OR RATIONAL

-I saw a Chinese painting, hills covered by mist.
+I saw a Chinese water-colour painting, hills covered by mist.
 My Chinese friend told me the painting was creative.

 SMS MARKET-MAKING PROJECT

 Project took 1,5 years, till the end of 2000.
 It achieved all its targets: Chinese got new way to communicate, and Nokia which had phone portfolio with the best texting UI of all phones in the market, got more market share.
 SMS became a real sales boost and phones/networks market share upgrade for Nokia China.

 "SMS is not for China" was the first reaction and it didn't keep.
 SMS texting became part of Chinese culture, major revenue source for Chinese dotcom portals and over 10% revenue source for China Mobile and China Unicom.
 Chinese loved their daily SMSs.
 Finnish stubborn, sometimes inflexible mind may have had something to do with this...